 If you believe that the information we have about you is not accurate, complete or up-to-date, please contact us.

 You have the right to access your information, or withdraw your information at any point.
-If you have a complaint about the privacy of your personal information, please contact us using our contact form – we will consider the details and attempt to resolve it in accordance with our complaints handling procedures.
+If you have a complaint about the privacy of your personal information, please contact us at firstname.lastname@example.org.
+We will consider the details and attempt to resolve it in accordance with our complaints handling procedures.

 If you are dissatisfied with our handling of a complaint or the outcome the Tasmanian Ombudsman accepts complaints in relation to the Personal Information and Protection Act 2004 (Tas).
 This legislation covers the Tasmanian public sector, including public hospitals.